 A trademark is a sign capable of distinguishing the goods or services of one enterprise from those of other enterprises.
 Trademarks date back to ancient times when artisans used to put their signature or "mark" on their products.

-Our lawyers are frequently called on to provide strategic advice on how best to establish, protect, maintain and enhance valuable trademarks, including building our client’s brands and businesses.
+Our intellectual property lawyers in Mobile are frequently called on to provide strategic advice on how best to establish, protect, maintain and enhance valuable trademarks, including building our client’s brands and businesses.

 The attorneys at Satterwhite Law would welcome the opportunity to offer you a wide variety of these trademark services, including all aspects of clearance, prosecution and enforcement.

 Artists and creators own the rights to their creative literary and artistic works.
 Works covered by copyright range from books, music, paintings, sculpture and films, to computer programs, databases, advertisements, maps and technical drawings.

 Our attorneys are uniquely qualified to assist our clients with protecting such rights, and would enjoy the opportunity to discuss our services with you.

 The attorneys at Satterwhite law have experience in structuring transactions and leading negotiations driven by innovation or technological opportunities.
 These include joint ventures, strategic alliances, outsourcing, collaborations, licenses, royalty agreements, and other commercial arrangements.

 In addition to understanding law and technology, the attorneys at Satterwhite Law are experienced, practical transactional lawyers who understand how to structure, negotiate and close these complex transactions.

 Our attorneys have experience representing licensors of intangible assets and attendant intellectual property rights.
 These matters include license arrangements involving patents, technology, copyrights, trademarks and brands.
 We recognize the business interests of both the owners/licensors, as well as the licensees, which are frequently aligned, but can occasionally diverge.